DominicVonk/DominicVonk/README.md

 ## About Me

+Software engineer who loves cracking tough technical puzzles.
+I thrive on solving complex challenges and building robust solutions that make a real difference.
+As a freelancer, I get to work on diverse projects that keep me learning and growing every day.

-Passionate freelance software engineer with a knack for solving complex technical challenges.
-Known for my troubleshooting expertise and ability to untangle the most intricate software problems.
-When I'm not debugging or contributing to open source, I'm spending quality time with my amazing wife Nadja and our two wonderful sons.
+When I'm not deep in code or contributing to open source, I'm spending quality time with my amazing wife Nadja and our two energetic boys.
+They're my reason to close the laptop and remember there's more to life than debugging!

 ## 🔧 Technologies & Tools